zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the ArcBox Log Analytics workspace
   - _`flavor`_ - Use the value "DevOps" to specify that you want to deploy the DevOps flavor of ArcBox
+  - _`githubUser`_ - Specify the name of your GitHub account where you cloned the Sample Apps repo

   ![Screenshot showing example parameters](./parameters.png)